Learn helpful COPD information from Nightingale Homecare.

 Fortunately, there are screening methods that can help lead to diagnosis and treatment, and once an individual is diagnosed, there is much he or she can do to help manage the symptoms of COPD.
 Early screening and treatment is a must to help limit the damaging effects of the disease.
 The professional nurses at Nightingale Homecare offer a chronic disease management program called Pathlink, aimed specifically at teaching those with COPD to self-manage their condition and drastically improve quality of life!

-When you partner with Nightingale Homecare, top providers of the senior home care Phoenix, AZ families trust, your loved one’s professional home care nurse will teach all of the risk factors associated with COPD and how to eliminate or limit them.
+When you partner with Nightingale Homecare, top providers of home care Paradise Valley families trust, your loved one’s professional home care nurse will teach all of the risk factors associated with COPD and how to eliminate or limit them.
 Your loved one will also be taught how to manage the illness with medication management, breathing techniques, exercise and activity levels, and how to spot the warning signs of a COPD exacerbation.

 There is really no better way to manage this disease than empowering your loved one to be in tune with his or her own body and treatment plan.
 Best of all, Nightingale will be there at every step of the way.
 Contact us at (602) 504-1555 to help your senior loved one achieve a higher quality of life.